 If your gun is malfunctioning, breaks, or if your sights fall off or break the rules state that you must get Range Master approval before any modifications are made, or the gun is replaced.
 Let’s learn a bit more about the rule and the reasoning behind this rule.

-[Read more…] about Why is RM approval required?Rules Insights
+[Read more…] about Why is RM approval required?Table manners

 We have previously discussed the appropriate ready conditions for loaded firearms that start the stage on a table, but what about unloaded firearms and their placement.
 I recently worked a match where a stage required magazines to start on any of the barrels and the unloaded firearm to start on the table.
 It was a fun stage, but we had competitors earn a DQ before they even fired a shot on the stage.
 Can you guess why?